netliferesearch/promptfinder/README.md

 - **Usage Count:** Tracks how many times a prompt has been copied.
 - **Search & Filtering:** Search across multiple fields.
 Filter by tabs (All, Favorites, Private).
 - **Private Prompts:** Option to keep prompts private to your account.
+- **Private Prompt Indicator:** Private prompts are visually marked with a lock icon next to their title in both the prompt list and details views.
 - **Required Fields:** Ensures essential information (Title, Description, Prompt Text, Category, Target AI Tools) is provided when adding/editing prompts.
 - **Custom Display Names:** Users set a display name upon email/password signup, avoiding email exposure.